Skip to content

 @recommendation "..."

-Directive Required Description
+Directive Required Default Description

-@name yes Human-readable title
+@name no filename Human-readable title

-@severity yes info, warn, or error
+@severity no warn info, warn, or error

-@category no Freely chosen; groups related rules
+@category no General Freely chosen; groups related rules

 @description no What the rule checks